fatmcgav/terraform-provider-elasticstack/generated/alerting/docs/AlertingApi.md

 func main() {
     kbnXsrf := "kbnXsrf_example" // string | Cross-site request forgery protection
-    spaceId := "default" // string | An identifier for the space.
-If `/s/` and the identifier are omitted from the path, the default space is used. alertId := "41893910-6bca-11eb-9e0d-85d233e3ee35" // string | An identifier for the alert. alertInstanceId := "dceeb5d0-6b41-11eb-802b-85b0c1bc8ba2" // string | An identifier for the alert instance.
+    spaceId := "spaceId_example" // string | An identifier for the space.
+If `/s/` and the identifier are omitted from the path, the default space is used. alertId := "alertId_example" // string | An identifier for the alert. alertInstanceId := "alertInstanceId_example" // string | An identifier for the alert instance.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)